ImCBM/Corridor-MapTileGenerator/README.md

-# Procedural Level Generator - TypeScript + Phaser.js
+# Corridor-MapTileGenerator: Procedural Level Generator - TypeScript + Phaser.js

-A TypeScript and Phaser.js port of the Python procedural level generator.
-This application generates dungeon-like layouts using Delaunay triangulation and A* pathfinding.
+A TypeScript + Phaser.js sandbox for iterating on grid-based maze and dungeon layouts.
+The toolkit evolved from an internal prototype and is now public so you can fork it, plug it into your own game, or simply harvest layouts.

 ## Features